plone/volto/docs/source/contributing/index.md

 ---
 myst:
   html_meta:
-    "description": "A guide on how to contribute to Volto, the frontend for Plone."
+    "description": "How to contribute to Volto, the frontend for Plone."
-    "property=og:description": "A guide on how to contribute to Volto, the frontend for Plone."
+    "property=og:description": "How to contribute to Volto, the frontend for Plone."
-    "property=og:title": "Contributing to Volto"
+    "property=og:title": "How to contribute to Volto, the frontend for Plone."
-    "keywords": "Volto, Plone, frontend, React, guidelines"
+    "keywords": "Plone, Volto, contributing, developer, guidelines"
 ---

 (contributing-to-volto-label)=